Frequently Asked Questions (FAQ)

 Q. Is the Biffeche Dragon the largest lizard species in Africa?

-A. Yes.
+A. Yes, depending on how defined.
 There is currently some debate about species, however, and about which species is the second-biggest dragon on earth: A large Biffeche Dragon is larger than the related Nile Monitor, but possibly no larger than a large Salvatore Dragon or normal-sized Komodo Dragon.
 It has been said that the Biffeche Dragon is the second-largest lizard in the world, second only to the Komodo Dragon, despite this.
 No reputable zoologist has ever demonstrated credibly that the offspring (if any could exist) of a Biffeche Dragon and a Nile Monitor would necessarily be fertile (indicating that they are really one species).
 In the absence of such evidence, it is unscientific and irresponsible to claim that they are one species and not two, until such evidence is properly adduced, confirmed and published.
 The Biffeche people have never in history called our Dragon a "Nile Monitor" nor have we used any phrase that would even suggest it.
 No western herpetologist or zoo has ever bought or kept a Biffeche Dragon, and it is not allowed.

 Q. Is there any other black African Kingdom besides Biffeche with a white, foreign-born King?

 A. Yes, there are at least four such Kingdoms: Biffeche, Mepe (within Ghana), Axim (within Ghana), and a fourth in a central African region that should not be widely publicized at this time.
-The King of Biffeche and of Axim is (the same) the Ngoryifia of the Mepe Kingdom in Ghana is Henk Otte of the Netherlands (Togbe Korsi Ferdinand Gakpetor II), and the King of the fourth mentioned Kingdom is American.
-In addition, Africans in Ceuta and Melilla on the coast of Afrique du Nord are subject to the (white, Spanish) King, H.M.C.M, Juan-Carlos I, King of Spain.
+The King of Biffeche and of Axim is (the same), the Ngoryifia of the Mepe Kingdom in Ghana is Henk Otte of the Netherlands (Togbe Korsi Ferdinand Gakpetor II), and the King of the fourth mentioned Kingdom is American.
+In addition, Africans in Ceuta and Melilla on the coast of Afrique du Nord are subject to the (white, Spanish) King, H.M.C.M, Felipe VI, King of Spain.
 The installation of certain Europeans as honorary chiefs or sub-chiefs (like Roland James Moxon in the Aburi Kingdom, or the famed American musician Issac Hayes enstooled in 1992 as Honorary Development King of the Ada Traditional Area, Ghana, and Honorary Chief of a tribe in Nigeria) should not be confused with true Kingship.

 Q. How can I get a press interview with the King?